 Chamber music students work in state-of-the-art facilities, including the Earl V. Moore Building, which recently received a $29.5 million expansion and renovation, and they receive unprecedented entrepreneurial and career planning support through the school’s EXCEL program (Excellence in Entrepreneurship Career Empowerment & Leadership), poised to become the nation’s top program for funding student entrepreneurial ventures in the performing arts.

-SMTD is also home to M-Prize, the largest chamber music competition in the world, which brings an international array of chamber music performers to Ann Arbor each spring, as both contestants and judges.
-The school also sponsors the Dale and Nancy Briggs Chamber Music Competition, which is exclusive to SMTD students.
+The department sponsors the Dale and Nancy Briggs Chamber Music Competition, which is exclusive to SMTD students.
 In addition, Ann Arbor abounds with cultural opportunities, including the University Musical Society (UMS), which presents world acclaimed artists in music, theatre, and dance, and features an exceptional chamber music series annually.

 The University of Michigan is renowned for developing excellence.
 Combining the focus and rigor of a conservatory with the academic breadth and depth of a major public research university, an SMTD education is a transformative experience.
 Students receive a comprehensive program of instruction, performance, and pedagogy, along with academic opportunities made possible through the University’s vast spectrum of top-rated programs.
 The School fosters innovation, values diversity and inclusion, and graduates fully-engaged citizens who are eager to make a difference in their field and community.